-Ionization smoke detectors are more sensitive than photoelectric smoke detectors at sensing hot, flaming fires (roughly 15-30 seconds faster), that are consuming combustible materials rapidly and may spread quickly.
+Ionization smoke detectors are only slightly more sensitive than photoelectric smoke detectors at sensing hot, flaming fires (roughly 0-5 seconds faster), that are consuming combustible materials rapidly and may spread quickly.
 Sources of these fires mostly include the use of accelerants such as gasoline or a grease fire.

 Ionization alarms are the current code for most states but Photoelectric is now becoming the new code in many North Eastern states and moving across the country .